New to Sly Flourish? Start Here or subscribe to the newsletter.

 This might seem like a small topic but sometimes it helps us to spend some conscious energy looking at the small choices we make when running our game.
 This helps us focus on bringing the most fun to our game.
 If we can use a two-step rule for targeting that helps us avoid playing favorites, we can reduce the feeling of competition between DMs and players and focus the game on the story we all share around the table.

-Share this article with your friends using this link: https://slyflourish.com/choosing_targets.html
+Share this article by copying this link: https://slyflourish.com/choosing_targets.html

 Have a question or want to contact me?
 Check out Sly Flourish's Frequently Asked Questions.